 - Q. If I am furloughed or on a reduced pay/reduced work schedule, can I apply for unemployment? - A. Yes, anyone can apply for unemployment, and you may be entitled to unemployment benefits if your gross pay is below the weekly base benefit maximum for your state.
 The federal government also has passed a new law, the CARES Act, that provides Federal Pandemic Unemployment Compensation in addition to state unemployment benefits. - Q. Is there a waiting period before I can start collecting unemployment benefits? - A. Usually there is a one-week waiting period, but most states have already either waived that waiting period.
 The CARES Act also provides funding to all states that permits waiver of any waiting period. - Q. For how many weeks does unemployment last? - A. Most states only permit unemployment for 26 weeks, but under the federal CARES Act, state unemployment benefits have been extended to up to 39 weeks.
 Some states have extended benefit periods as well.
 Also, the CARES Act provides qualifying employees with an additional \$600 of unemployment assistance per week until July 31, 2020. - Q. Is there a maximum amount of benefits that I can receive from unemployment? - A. Yes.
 Many states are revisiting and generally increasing the amount of unemployment pay available.
-Currently the maximum weekly unemployment benefit in California is \$450 per week.
+Currently the maximum weekly unemployment benefit in Connecticut is \$649 per week.
+There is also an additional dependency allowance if you have dependents in your household.
 The federal CARES Act will add an additional weekly benefit of \$600 per week through July 31, 2020, on top of whatever amount of full or partial unemployment benefit you are eligible to receive. - Q. Is the amount I receive while on furlough/reduced work schedule considered for purposes of the state unemployment benefit? - A. Yes.
 If your earnings are in excess of the maximum weekly base unemployment benefit, you will not receive additional benefits from the state.
 Although it is unclear, if your earnings are higher than your state's maximum weekly base unemployment benefit, you also may not be eligible to receive the federal Pandemic Unemployment Compensation payment.

 If your earnings are below the maximum weekly base unemployment benefit, there is a formula for how to offset interim earnings, which is different in every state.
-In California, if your additional earnings are 25 percent or less of your weekly benefit rate, you can still receive the full weekly unemployment benefit.
-Earnings above 25 percent are deducted dollar-for-dollar from your weekly benefit.
+In Connecticut, your weekly base benefit rate will be reduced by two-thirds of your additional earnings that week, rounded to the nearest dollar.
+So if you earned \$300 in a given week, your unemployment benefit would be reduced by \$200.
 If you receive partial unemployment, you should be eligible to receive the federal Pandemic Unemployment Compensation payment as well.